miércoles, 3 de marzo de 2021

 Reaching the elephantiasis stage can be prevented in most cases if the underlying cause, which is lymphedema, is treated in its early stages.
 Access to the combination of Complete Decongestive Therapy (CDT) and compression garments is a safe and effective means to reduce and prevent the progression of mild lymphedema to more severe stages.
 Read more about what is the best treatment for elephantiasis HERE.

 Apart from the patient daily basic self-care needed, consisting of washing limbs and skin moisturizing, they also need to wear compression garments throughout the day.
-Without compression garments, it is impossible to retain the progression of lymphatic edema.
+Without compression garments, it is impossible to stop the progression of lymphatic edema.
 The daily use of standard bandages is not practical, for they tend to loosen and slip off when undertaking work that requires continuous physical activity, and likewise, soiled bandages can also be an important source of infection.
 Wearable compression garments are the only means by which a person can carry out their daily activities.
 Basic self-care alone without compression is not enough by itself to control the disease, and will not stop the progression towards the elephantiasis stage.

 The early treatment of lymphedema is the cornerstone to prevent and reduce the incidence of dermatolymphangioadenitis (infectious cellulitis) and lymphangitis, which can be causes of the subsequent worsening of the condition.
 Radical recession surgery aimed at removing subcutaneous tissue should be the last option.
-Alternative Low-Cost compression therapies without Manual Lymphatic Drainage (MLD), can cause displacement of edema (genital edema in lower limbs).
+Alternative "low-cost" therapies without Manual Lymphatic Drainage (MLD), can cause displacement of edema (genital edema in lower limbs).
 Read more about Dermatolymphangioadenitis (DLA) in Lymphedema HERE.

 Lymphostatic elephantiasis is not only a condition found in poor and developing countries, but can also be found in high-tech European and Western nations.
 Lymphedema is a major public health problem, and it is necessary to raise awareness among governments and international organizations that access to good treatment should be a global priority.
 Up to 10 million North Americans could be affected by lymphedema and it is estimated that more than 250 million people worldwide.
 People of all ages including children suffer from this disease.